hidden

 A non-refundable fee is charged for application reviews due at the time of submission.

 In order for UBC CPD to provide the timeliest service, and for you to avoid rush fees, please apply early.
-Aim to apply 2-3 months ahead of your program start date to to maximize time to advertise CPD credits.
+Aim to apply 2-3 months ahead of your program start date to maximize your time to advertise CPD credits.

 PAY ONLINE (visa or MC): ubccpd.eventsair.com/accred/payment/Site/Register